 Cost of entertainment and eating out in Zurich

 Thanks to its beautiful and diverse natural landscape, Zurich offers its residents plenty of opportunities to be outside.
 As such, much of the lifestyle in Zurich is centred around hiking and skiing in the Swiss Alps.
-The city also boasts an eclectic nightlife scene, but expats will find that drinks at bars and clubs, particularly cocktails, are quite steep.
+The city also boasts an eclectic nightlife scene, but drinks at bars and clubs, particularly cocktails, are quite steep.
 Revellers who are looking to enjoy a night out on the town regularly are advised to budget well.

 Cost of living in Zurich chart